icoxfog417/localstack-lab/README.md

-# localstack on Amazon SageMaker Studio Lab
+# LocalStack on Amazon SageMaker Studio Lab

 ![top.PNG](top.PNG)

-The notebook to run the [localstack](https://github.com/localstack/localstack) on [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/).
+The notebook to run the [LocalStack](https://github.com/localstack/localstack) on [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/).

 **Benefit**

 You can get the environment to test AWS API without AWS account and fee and invoke it by 1 click.
 SageMaker Studio Lab has Terminal and the static storage.
-If enables you to execute localstack and the environment and artifacts are saved if you close the session.
+If enables you to execute LocalStack and the environment and artifacts are saved if you close the session.

 ## Setup